Knew Health • March 27, 2018

 • The most potent forms of omega-3s come from fish oil.
 Therefore, we generally recommend increasing your intake of fatty fish like wild caught salmon and sardines, in addition to supplementation

 • Supplement-wise, you want a high-quality supplement with about 2000 mg of combined EPA and DHA.
-At kNew Health we recommend a liquid fish oil supplement that supplies this daily amount of EPA and DHA in 1 tablespoon
+At Knew Health we recommend a liquid fish oil supplement that supplies this daily amount of EPA and DHA in 1 tablespoon

 Do you really need a supplement if you're eating more fatty fish?